- History of security clearances

 Anyone having access to classified data requires clearance at or higher than the level at which the data they must handle is classified.
 For this reason, security clearances are required for a wide range of jobs, from senior management to janitorial.

 Positions that may require a security clearance include secretaries, security officers, librarians, system administrators, and computer support personnel who have access to classified documents or systems.

 The December 2017 United States Government Accountability Office (GAO) Report to Congress states, “As of October 1, 2015, the latest date for which data are available, approximately 4.2 million government and contractor employees, at nearly 80 executive branch agencies, were eligible to hold a security clearance.”

 Before the process for obtaining a security clearance can even begin there must exist a verifiable need for the individual seeking the clearance to hold one.
 While companies with contracts or grants with the federal government may require employees to have a security clearance, no company without a contract with the federal government can independently seek a security clearance.

 Only people employed by a federal agency or federal contractor can obtain a security clearance.

 The scope of the background investigation needed depends on the position’s requirements as well as the level of security clearance needed for the position.
-This process can take several months or up to a year depending on the backlog, need for more information, depth of the investigation process and other factors.
+This process can take several months or up to a year depending on the backlog, the need for more information, the depth of the investigation process, and other factors.

 The length of time required to obtain a security clearance is growing and is a significant concern for federal agencies and contractors.
 Some instances wherein individuals would take longer than normal to be investigated are many past residences, having residences in foreign countries, having relatives outside the United States, or significant ties with non-US citizens.